-A world of utter euphoria awaits aboard the 74m/243ft superyacht ‘Cloud 9’, a ground-breaking delivery from CRN with an emphasis on family relaxation and meeting the needs of the modern charter guest.
+A world of complete and utter euphoria awaits aboard the 74m/243ft superyacht ‘Cloud 9’, a ground-breaking CRN delivery with an emphasis on family relaxation and meeting the needs of the modern charter guest.

-When Cloud 9 first hit the water in January 2017, she sent a surge of excitement across the industry.
-The motor yacht is, after all, the result of a close collaboration between three yachting greats: Italian shipyard CRN, Rome-based naval architects Zuccon International Project, and British studio Winch Design.
+When Cloud 9 hit the water in January 2017, she sent a surge of excitement across the industry.
+As the result of a close collaboration between three yachting greats - Italian shipyard CRN, Rome-based naval architects Zuccon International Project and British studio Winch Design - expectations were high.
+But, it soon becomes clear Cloud 9 is a yacht that lives up to, if not surpasses, the hype.

-A gently tiered superstructure and gracefully curved exterior lines ensure Cloud 9, despite measuring 74 metres, does not intimidate and her approachable nature continues across the deck areas and into the interior, ensuring all those who step aboard immediately feel at home.
+The motor yacht seduces from the moment eyes are laid on her good looking profile.
+A gently tiered superstructure and gracefully curved exterior lines ensure Cloud 9, despite measuring 74 metres, does not intimidate and this innate approachability continues across the deck areas and into the interior, putting all who step aboard immediately at ease.

-Yet, the realisation of these two demands is something CRN's CCO Stefano de Vivo describes as Cloud 9's 'double DNA'.
-Meanwhile, Andrew Winch, creative director of Winch Design, describes the interior as 'driftwood beach chic', pinpointing her unique feature as being consistently 'relaxing throughout'.
+The realisation of these two demands is something CRN's CCO Stefano de Vivo describes as Cloud 9's 'double DNA', while Andrew Winch, creative director of Winch Design, describes the interior style as 'driftwood beach chic', pinpointing her unique feature as being 'consistently relaxing throughout'.

-To achieve the look, the design studio brought together sand tones, vivid blues, and a treasure chest of decorate shells and corals.
+To achieve the look and feel, the design studio brought together sand tones, vivid blues and a treasure chest of decorate shells and corals.
 Brushed Douglas fir and limed oak makes up the majority of the woodwork, but these are just two of some 50 surface materials used on board.

-Also key to Cloud 9 is the free-flowing layout, where comfortable spaces neatly merge into the next and 12 guests can be accommodated in eight cabins.
-She even picked up the ‘Best Layout on a Yacht’ award at the World Yacht Trophies 2017.
+Also key to Cloud 9 is the free-flowing layout, where comfortable spaces neatly merge into the next and she even picked up the ‘Best Layout on a Yacht’ award at the World Yacht Trophies 2017.

-Entering through the sliding doors on the main deck aft, guests are immediately immersed in the heavenly oasis dreamt up by Winch Designs.
-Open, bright and luxuriously laid-back, the main salon presents the perfect atmosphere in which to sit back and unwind.
+Entering through the sliding doors on the main deck aft, guests are immediately immersed in the heavenly oasis brought to life by Winch Designs.
+Open, bright and luxuriously laid-back, the main salon presents the perfect atmosphere in which to unwind.

 Abandoning conventions, there is no dining option here.
-Rather, a bar lined with high back stools is appropriately placed to welcome guests as they step inside and a sumptuous seating area further forward seduces with a 1.5-metre-deep sofa and matching armchairs.
+Rather, a bar lined with high back stools provides the ultimate welcome as, further forward, a sumptuous seating area lures guests to sink into a 1.5-metre-deep sofa.
+Matching armchairs add to the social setup, while lone couches in alcoves to port and starboard offer intimacy if required.

 A 3D porcelain panel by British artist Fenella Elms along with two vortex-shaped sculptures by Tim Royall capture attention on the central bulwark and, when not admiring the art, guests can take advantage of the salon's cinema setup for movie nights at sea.

 What’s also noticeable is the absence of sharp edges and angles.
 From sphere-shaped coffee tables to cylindrical pillars, the bespoke furniture and cabinetry ensures Cloud 9 fulfills her child-friendly ethos.
-But, from an aesthetic standpoint, the resulting curves also create an extremely soothing ambience for all on board.
+But, from an aesthetic standpoint, the resulting curves create an extremely soothing ambience.

 Forward of the main salon is a foyer where a striking glass and steel elevator takes centre stage.
 According to the design studio, it represents ‘a waterfall from sundeck to beach club, connecting the exterior blue stripe to the interior’.